HL7/personal-health-record-format-ig/input/pagecontent/annotations.md

 Each version of the IPS represented in the manifest is a JSON object with the following properties:

 * ```source``` (required): a url that references the source of this version of the IPS.
-The reference may be relative, in which case it is a reference to a file contained in the IPS wrapper, or it might an absolute URL that references the location of the IPS in some storage service.
+The reference may be relative, in which case it is a reference to a file contained in the PHR annotation, or it might an absolute URL that references the location of the IPS in some storage service.
 The following URL protocols are allowed: https or shlink:.
 Authentication may be required; if so, it should be conformant with the IPA specification (https) or conform to the Smart Health Links Specification
 * ```date``` (required): Epoch seconds at the time at which this version was created
 * ```kind``` (required): what kind of version of the IPS this is.
 Allowed values:
   * ```original```: The originally produced IPS from the source clinical system